granolaonicecream/xdpager/README.md

 | Escape | return to Desktop mode |

 # Configuration
-Config file loading is TBD; `man` pages are TBD; some options are hardcoded in `main.c`.
-This means XDPager will need to be rebuilt in order to show certain changes.
+Config file loading is TBD; `man` pages are TBD;

-See `config.c` for options can be set by command line arguments.
+See `config.c` for options that can be set by command line arguments.
 Note that some of these arguments are long form only.

 ### navType
 Changes the behavior of moving the workspace selection.